All good lies are mixed with some truths

 Media manipulation

 The previous Prime Minister and other candidates, all of them are hereditary politicians.
 People have a deep antipathy for such politicians these days.
-They strongly believe such politicians grown up in a rich family can’t understand the needs of common people.
-In order to differentiate himself significantly, the advertising agents of the new Prime Minister may have made up this fiction: he is a man of the people.
-Unfortunately, the agents succeeded in manipulating the public very well.
+People strongly believe such politicians grown up in a rich family can’t understand the needs of common people.
+In order to differentiate himself significantly, the advertising agents of the new Prime Minister may have made up this fiction: he is a man of the people because he is not a hereditary politician, different from the other candidates.
+Consequently, the agents succeeded in manipulating the public very well.

 Pay for products or advertisements?